0xc0d/vessel/README.md

-#OpenVessel
+# OpenVessel
-A tiny tool for managing containers written in Go.
+A tiny tool for managing OCI containers written in Go.